 The one reliable test for amber is destructive, which is never recommended.
 Touch the tip of a red-hot needle to it.
 If the burning smells acrid (like plastic) then it's plastic; if the burning smells sweet, it's amber.

 Failing the burn-test, the best test is to drop it into heavily-salted water, amber will float, GENERALLY plastics sink.
-But there are many thousands of different plastics and I doubt that anyone has compared them all with amber, there are certain to be some that float.
+But there are many thousands of different plastics and I doubt that anyone has compared them all with amber, there are certain to be some exceptions.

 Uranium glass